Frequently asked questions relating to Barnsley Building Society transfer of equity

-- My wife and myself have equal shares in a buy to let.
+- My fiance and I jointly own a investment property.
 I am a top rate tax payer.
-Ideally I would like to do a transfer of equity into her name in order mitigate tax on rental income.
-If Barnsley Building Society are fine with this the legal fees are not prohibitive.
-However what happens when we sell?
+Ideally I would like to do a transfer of equity to her sole name to mitigate tax on the letting income.
+Assuming Barnsley Building Society are content with this the legal fees are inexpensive.
+What are the implications when we sell?
 As I would no longer be on the title documents am I giving up my CGT relief.

 Please list all persons who occupy the property, their respective ages and relationships to you.

-Information to consider in further to the above Barnsley Building Society transfer of equity Advice :
+Caveats to be read in in addition to the above Barnsley Building Society transfer of equity Questions and Answers :

 Tax and Legal